Ovid/moosex-extended/README.md

 ## `types`

-ALlows you to import any types provided by [MooseX::Extended::Types](https://metacpan.org/pod/MooseX%3A%3AExtended%3A%3ATypes).
+Allows you to import any types provided by [MooseX::Extended::Types](https://metacpan.org/pod/MooseX%3A%3AExtended%3A%3ATypes).

 This: